arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
-99.6%
+* training set accuracy of ? <b>99.6%</b>
-* validation set accuracy of ?
-96.8%
+* validation set accuracy of ? <b>96.8%</b>
-* test set accuracy of ?
-94.8%
+* test set accuracy of ? <b>94.8%</b>

-My solution is based on well-known architecture with an iterative approach in fine-tuning the architecture for the problem at hand.
+My solution is based on well-known architecture with an iterative approach in fine-tuning the architecture for the problem at hand.<br>
-* What architecture was chosen?
+* What architecture was chosen?<br>
 My architcture is based on Lenet.
-* Why did you believe it would be relevant to the traffic sign application?
+* Why did you believe it would be relevant to the traffic sign application?<br>
-The reason I choose this architecture is very simple, it is known to be able to achieve 95%+ accuracy on dataset that is quite similar to the traffic sign; so there was no reason for me to reinvent the whole wheel given the project's requirement of 93%+ on validation set acccuracy.
+The reason I choose this architecture is very simple, it is known to be able to achieve 95%+ accuracy on dataset that is quite similar to the traffic sign; so there was no reason for me to reinvent the whole wheel given the project's requirement of 93%+ on validation set acccuracy.<br>
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+* How was the architecture adjusted and why was it adjusted?<br>
+Please refer to answer to question 4 for the answer and discussion to this question
 * Which parameters were tuned?
-How were they adjusted and why?
+How were they adjusted and why?<br>
 After changing the network width to suit the traffic sign dataset, I was able to get Lenet up and running quickly.
 My first result was: Training set accuracy: 92% Validation set accuracy 87%

 The discrepency of accuracy between the training set and validation set tells me that the model is overfitting.
 So I know need to add regularization, and I had a choice of L1, L2, or dropout.
 I decided to try only dropout, as it is the best practice for deep neural network regularization.

-Now the question is where should I add the dropout layer and also now I have a new hyperparameter to tune (keep probability).
-Result:

-[Add table of different dropout places and hyperparameters]

-hyperparameters tun
+Please refer to the sectin on dropout above for detailed discussion on the finetuning I did for dropout.

 ###Test a Model on New Images